Tell you what, let's zoom in a bit.

 And with him pointing out the typically Saxon features of the building, I could see its provenance for myself.
 Look past that fancy carved stonework at the narrow, tall doorway, so reminiscent of those at the Saxon Church in Bradford-on-Avon.

 And, ignoring the Victorian north aisle, the internal dimensions - walls twice as high as their width - are also typically Saxon though I couldn't get a clear photo of this because of all the art.

-And some have decided this is a wolf (left, below) but I say it is very definitely a fox - plus the only Saxon carving of ferns on the capital of the right hand column in the country, which means that the thane of Flax Bourton could have brought over a French mason to carve this stonework.
+Some have decided this is a wolf though it definitely looks like a fox to me.
+Plus, the only Saxon carving of ferns in the country, which might mean that the thane of Flax Bourton brought over a French mason to carve this stonework.